Teaching Traveling: Welcome to Jill Dobbe, a mother who is running a school in Honduras.

 We hopped around a lot usually staying 2-3 years in one school.
 However, we did teach in Accra, Ghana, for five years and it was one of the best times for our family.
 I guess we wanted to see as much of the world and the different cultures as we could while we were abroad.

-We actually never knew how long it would all last and after 10 years of life overseas we did move back to Wisconsin, USA, for seven years.
+We actually never knew how long it would all last, and after 10 years of life overseas we did move back to Wisconsin, USA, for seven years.
 During that time, my husband and I taught in the Wisconsin public schools, while earning our Masters’ in Educational Leadership with the intent of going back overseas again one day, but as administrators.
 Enrolling and obtaining this Master’s degree allowed us to get back to traveling sooner than anticipated.

 TT: Fascinating!
 I had a wonderful time teaching in Ghana, too.
 Where in the world are you working now?